sigreen/install-kong-gw-azr-aks/README.md

 password = "******"
 ```

-4. Via the CLI, login to AWS using `aws configure`.
+4. Search and replace 'simongreen' for a unique tag in the `/tf-provision-aks/aks-cluster.tf` file.
-5. Via the CLI, `cd tf-provision-eks/` then run the following Terraform commands to provisions AKS:
+5. Via the CLI, `cd tf-provision-aks/` then run the following Terraform commands to provisions AKS:

 ```bash
 terraform init